renalreg/resources/README.md

 ## `sample_files`

-Contains sample UKRDC XML files used for schema testing.
+Contains sample UKRDC XML data files used for schema testing and documentation.

 ## `tests`